Alcantor/LotusECU-T4e/patch/t4e/combined/README.md

 ## Definition

-The RomRaider definition is valid only when all patches are included.
-Otherwise, modify it to suit your needs.
+The RomRaider definition is generated based on the patch included.